DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2017-10-19-Things-I-Kept.md

 * Chess timer
 * Flexible lamp
 * Calendar for goal tracking
+* Yale zip up for throwing on before meetings
 * Coasters
 * Purple stapler
 * Pencil organizer box containing pens, pencils, sharpies, letter opener from Tanis, and a pair of scissors